 - Press and hold the power button and the volume up key simultaneously to enter the Recovery menu.

-- By using the volume keys for navigation, select Wipe data/factory reset.
+- By using the volume keys for navigation, stop on Wipe data/factory reset.

-- Press the Power button to confirm the selection.
+- Press the Power button to select it and to confirm.

 - Wait until the procedure is complete and, hopefully, the next thing you see is the splash screen and the initial setup.